SzymonGem513/ToDoList/README.md

 # ToDoList
-Simple To Do List + Backend,
+Simple To Do List + Backend

 Using React, Node.js + express.js and MongoDB!